copperdogma/TwoSkulls/README.md

   Two Chatting Skulls with Skull Jaws Synced to Audio

   On startup:
-  - decides it's Primary if it has the ultrasonic sensor attached, otherwise it decides it's the Secondary
-  - each skull will play their individual (Primary/Secondary) "initialized" audio so we know they've found their role properly and that they've connected to their individual bluetooth speaker
+  - Initializes serial communication via BLE
+  - Initializes light controller for LED eyes
+  - Mounts SD card, loads content, loads settings from config.txt file
+  - Loads configuration from settings file
+  - Determines skull role (primary or secondary) from config.txt file
+  - Sets up AudioPlayer
+  - Initializes Bluetooth A2DP (audio playback via bluetooth speakers)
+  - Queues initialization audio (Primary or Secondary)
-  - Primary: plays "Marco" every 5 seconds until connnected to Secondary
+  - Primary attempts to find Secondary, playing "Marco" audio every 5 seconds until connected
-  - Secondary: plays "Polo" every 5 seconds until conencted to Primary
+  - Secondary responds with "Polo" audio when connected to Primary
-  - Once both connected, they'll play skit: "Morning, Jeff."
-"Morning, Tony."
-  - Then Primary starts monitoring ultrasonic sensor.
+  - Primary starts monitoring ultrasonic sensor

-  System Operation:
+  When ultrasonic sensor triggered (Primary Only):
+  - Ignore if already playing sequence
+  - Ignore if skit ended less than 10 seconds ago
+  - Choose random skit to play, weighted to those least played.
+Never play same skit twice in a row.

+  Skit Chosen
-   - Primary connects to Seondary via WiFi to confirm presence
+  - Primary sends which skit they're playing to Secondary
-   - Primary has two modes:
-     a.
-Listening:
+  - Secondary sends ACK if it's ready to play
-        - Waits for ultrasonic sensor trigger
+  - If Primary receives ACK it starts playing immediately, otherwise it does nothing and waits for another ultrasonic trigger
-        - Selects random audio file
+  - Both skulls load audio and associated txt file and play/execute animations
-        - Instructs Secondary to play that file (Priamry plays it at the exact same time)
-     b.
-Playing:
-        - Ignores triggers until playback completes

-  Wifi/Bluetooth Radio: Should have minimal overlap.
-When playing audio there is no wifi communication and vice versa.
+  - Each analyzes the audio they're playing in real-time, syncing their servo jaw motions to the audio

   LED Blinking Legend